kopsha/solar-thirteen/readme.md

 ---

-Here time regains its poetry.
-The months no longer tumble in arbitrary sequence but rise and fall with the sky itself.
-The Sun's journey becomes the world's calendar — a dialogue between orbit and awareness, between eternity and the turning of a single, perfect year.

-## Astronomical Alignment

 For the detailed astronomical simulations, solar drift modeling, and mathematical structure, see the [Technical Appendix](./technical_appendix.md).

 ## Epilogue

 And if the promise of celestial harmony were not enough,
 there is always this quiet incentive:
-thirteen months… **thirteen salaries**.
+thirteen months… *thirteen salaries*.

 For once, the motions of heaven align
 with the longings of those who labor beneath them.

 A year of even rhythm, generous measure,
-and just a hint of cosmic fairness —
+and just a hint of cosmic fairness:
-a small joke whispered between Sun and soul.
+the heavens turn, and payroll follows.

+Balance at last.